Tallinn in 1 Day

 View from Toompea Hill

-The viewing platforms at Patkul Lookout provide a perfect vantage point to enjoy sweeping vistas of the city below with Tallinn Bay sparkling in the background.
+Patkuli Viewing Platform provides a perfect vantage point to enjoy vistas of the city below with Tallinn Bay sparkling in the background.

 • Trip taken: September 2016